lubanabdis/lubanabdis/README.md

 - 👋 Hi, I’m @lubanabdis
 - 👀 I’m interested in Deep Learning
-- 🌱 I'm studying at Unmuh Jember
+- 🌱 I'm a Bachelor of Computer Science from the Muhammadiyah University of Jember
 - 💞️ I want to be the future leader of Indonesia
 - 📫 How to reach me SI-KON-TOL PAN-JANG